httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 15. If the cookie's `same-site-flag` is not "None":

-    1. If the cookie was received from a "non-HTTP" API, and the API was called from a context whose "site for cookies" is not an exact match for request-uri's host's registrable domain, then abort these steps and ignore the newly created cookie entirely.
+    1. If the cookie was received from a "non-HTTP" API, and the API was called from a browsing context's active document whose "site for cookies" is not same-site with the top-level origin, then abort these steps and ignore the newly created cookie entirely.

     2. If the cookie was received from a "same-site" request (as defined in